Mishik Kazaryan: Biography

 Prof. Kazaryan was a member of the editorial board of international scientific journals "Lasers in Engineering", "Alternative Energy and Ecology", a member of the Council of the Euro-Asian Physical Society, a member of the "National Foundation of Science and Advanced Technologies" in Armenia.

 M.A.Kazaryan was awarded the A.I.Berg Medal (2013) and the N.N.Semenov Medal.

 Personal life

-Professor Kazaryan was married with Arpik Hasratyan (Asratyan), who was a doctor and known Professor in the field of epidemiology and virology.
+Professor Kazaryan was married to Arpik Hasratyan (Asratyan), who was a doctor and a known Professor in the field of epidemiology and virology.

 They had two children, a daughter, Serine Kazaryan, who is a gynecologist and a son, Airazat Kazaryan, who is a surgeon.

-Kazaryan died on 6 April 2020 in Moscow due to complications from COVID-19, 10 days after his wife Professor Arpik Hasratyan (Asratyan), known epidemiologist and virologist, had also died from COVID-19.
+Kazaryan died on 6 April 2020 in Moscow due to complications from COVID-19, ten days after his wife had also died from COVID-19.